Battle of Toretsk: Military casualties

 On 15 July 2024, Nazar Voloshyn, a spokesman for the Ukrainian military's Khortytsia group claimed that Russian casualties over the previous week in the "Toretsk sector" amounted to 635 personnel killed, 855 wounded, and 12 prisoners of war.
 On the morning of 16 July, Voloshyn claimed that Russia had lost 224 more personnel – with 72 killed, 147 wounded, and five POWs.
 The Ukrainian 425th Battalion reportedly captured 16 Russian troops sometime in August.

 On 25 November, Maj.
 Anastasia Bobovnikova, a spokeswoman for Ukraine's Luhansk OT, claimed that Russia was losing 100 soldiers a day in Toretsk, or 5% of their losses across the front.

 On 2 December, Bobovnikova further claimed that Russian forces had suffered 500 casualties, "a mechanized battalion's worth of personnel", during one week of assaults within Toretsk.

 On 13 December, the 4th Separate Unit of the Ukrainian National Guard claimed to have demolished a building occupied by Russian soldiers in Toretsk, "eliminating" 114 of them.

 On 15 January 2025, the 12th Brigade Azov claimed to have captured 23 Russians who voluntarily surrendered in Toretsk.

-On 29 July 2025, the spokesperson of a Ukrainian brigade operating in the "Toretsk direction" claimed that Russian forces had been fighting for Toretsk for over a year, and had suffered "roughly" 51,000 casualties, including over 20,000 personnel killed in action, during that time.
-They also claimed that Russian military command were replenishing their losses with "poorly trained soldiers".
+On 2 August 2025, a spokesperson for a Ukrainian brigade operating in the Toretsk direction that Russian forces have lost 50,000 personnel, including more than 20,000 killed, in six months of fighting.